eabouche/CryptoClustering-challenge/README.md

 # CryptoClustering-challenge
 ## Unsupervised Machine Learning

-For this project we'll use Python and Unsupervised Learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+This project uses Python and the Unsupervised Learning libraries to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 The steps taken to get to the solution were as follows: